Tyler Texas Relocation Guide

 Tyler has a wide range of places to enjoy year-round, plus seasonal events such as the Tyler Azalea Trail in March and the Texas Rose Festival in October.
 Numerous side trips make getting into the surrounding countryside pure pleasure!

-Tyler features a large, state-of-the-art medical community, built around a series of major hospital and clinic systems, including the East Texas Medical Center (ETMC) and Trinity Mother Frances, that serve all of the East Texas region.
+Tyler features a large, state-of-the-art healthcare and medical community, built around a series of major hospital and clinic systems, including the UT Health East Texas (formerly ETMC) and CHRISTUS Trinity Mother Frances Health System, that serve all of the East Texas region.

 Those relocating to Tyler who have not yet established a local clinic or doctor have access to several options for emergency medical care.
 Among the facilities available are Excel ER, Neighbors ER, Patients ER and Tyler Urgent Care.